 Begin by learning the wattage of your current bulb as your new one cannot have a higher or lower wattage – they must be the same.
 Once you know the wattage, select your color temperature, which is the brightness of your bulb.
 This choice is based on your personal preference.
 Color temperatures are all white, and they range from warm to bright daylight.
 For bedrooms or living rooms, a warm 2700K is recommended, while a range of 3000-3500K is often used in bathrooms.
 If you prefer cooler colors, 4100K is florescent-like in color and 5000K is similar to the sunlight at noon.

 Finally, the diameter is critical.
-If your bulb is too large or too small, it will not work, regardless if it's from the same manufacturer.
+If your bulb is too large or too small, it will not work, even if it's from the same manufacturer.
 To guarantee you purchase the right size for your replacement, either measure the diameter of your current bulb or use the model number when searching for a replacement.

 Replacing the Bulb